Coherent estimation of risk measures: Consistency of CREs for i.i.d. samples

 for some explicitly computed class of weights $M^*$, i.e. supremum over a class of $L$-estimators.
 We note that while there is a vast literature on asymptotic properties of $L$-estimators, those methods rarely can be extended directly to the supremum of a set of $L$-estimators.
 In \cite[Theorem 3.15]{PflugWozabal2010}, the authors prove, under some fairly general assumptions, that $\hat\rho_n$ given by \eqref{eq:CRE-law-inv-general} is consistent, and asymptotically normal with rate of convergence $n^{1/2}$; see also \cite{Wozabal2009}.
 In \cite{ConDegSca2010} the authors study the robustness and sensitivity of similar CREs.

-For an arbitrary law-invariant CRM $\rho$, in view of Proposition~\ref{prop:plug_in_ECDF}, one can build a law-invariant CRE, what we call the empirical distribution plug-in estimator.
-In \cite{Belomestny2012} the authors show that these estimators are consistent and satisfy a central limit theorem with usual rate $n^{1/2}$; the manuscript also considers the non-i.i.d. data.
+For an arbitrary law-invariant CRM $\rho$, in view of Theorem~\ref{th:plug_in_ECDF}, one can build a law-invariant CRE, which we call the empirical (plug-in) risk estimator.
+In \cite{Belomestny2012} the authors show that these estimators are consistent and satisfy a central limit theorem with usual rate $n^{1/2}$; the manuscript also considers non-i.i.d. data.
 We refer to \cite{Weber2007,Che2008,Beutner2010}, for some earlier works on this topic.
-Finally, we mention \cite{BarTan2023} that investigates the same class of empirical distribution plug-in estimators but for a larger class of law-invariant risk measures, where the authors show that generally speaking, the rate of convergence is not necessarily classical $n^{1/2}$.
+Finally, we mention \cite{BarTan2023} that investigates the same class of empirical estimators but for a larger class of law-invariant risk measures, where the authors show that generally speaking, the rate of convergence is not necessarily classical $n^{1/2}$.
 We also refer to \cite{BarTan2023} for a comprehensive and relatively up to date literature review on this topic.